JasonBock/Rocks/docs/ROCK4 - Type Has No Accessible Constructors.md

-# Type Has No Mockable Members
+# Type Has No Accessible Constructors
 If the given type is a class that has no accessible constructors, a mock cannot be created.
 ```
 public class TypeToMock